JuanRoset/3CAT8-ControlTuning-adcs/README.md

    - Add efficient functions to compute the disturbance torques for simple geometries without relying on the machine-learning methods currently implemented.

 [ ] **Performance Optimization**
-   - Optimize the code for better performance, considering larger simulation times and more complex scenarios.
+   - Optimize the code for better performance, mainly when reading the orbital data (changing from .csv to a faster format)

 [ ] **Documentation Update**
    - Keep the code documentation up-to-date with any changes or additions.